morehshin/TheRadicalOutside_Spring2018/apr_3_assignment/kelly.md

 * Declaration of the Independence of Cyberspace

 I chose these manifestos not expecting them to complement each other, but thought their differences and similarities were interesting.
 My main takeaway from the Critical Interface Manifesto was a largely good one, having already been a fan of Galloway's Interface Effect and unquestionably agreeing with everything they're arguing for.
 Their general interpretation of a manifesto is "a political declaration of intentions or views", which is somewhat how I tend to view a manifesto as well.
-The bullet points listed in the draft seem to assert themselves as easily digestible factoids.
+The bullet points listed in the draft seem to assert themselves as facts, in an easily digestible manner.
+I guess maybe that's what a manifesto is- making assertions about the way things are and a stance on what needs to be changed?

 I'm a bit amused by the Agile Manifesto.
 I guess it is sort of political in that it deals with business and office "politics."
 Is it "fighting a lack of ethics" like the interface manifesto?
 To mee it seems like more of a list of guidelines on how to behave, as a much tamer corporate strategy than its overtly political counterparts.